Search Results for

 return AccessMode.Read;

-To apply Security policy rules for Pages, Widgets and Widgets actions, you can go to Security tab in the Edit resource panel.
+To apply security policy rules for pages, widgets, and widget actions, go to the Security tab in the edit resource panel.

 Apply Security policy rule

-• You can Add new rule or Select multiple rules from the list.
-The rules will be combined by the logical operator AND including the result of the parent security policy if inherited.
+• You can Add new rule or Select multiple rules.
+Rules are combined with the logical AND operator (including the inherited parent result):

-• If any of the rules returns Deny, the user will be denied access to the resource.
+• If any rule returns Deny, the user is denied access.

-• If none of the rules assign to the resource, the resource will have Write access mode.
+• If no rules are assigned, the resource defaults to Write access mode.

 Page